britram/draft-trammell-privsec-defeating-tcpip-meta/draft-trammell-privsec-defeating-metadata.md

 When present, this technique provides 47 bits of identifying information on a per-node basis, present on each packet from the node.
-Access network providers cannot force the use of EUI-64 addressing; however, see {{evil- ip6-nat}} for a related technique.
+Access network providers cannot force the use of EUI-64 addressing; however, see
+{{evil-ip6-nat}} for a related technique.

 The mitigation is to disable EUI-64 based SLAAC at end hosts, replacing it with {{RFC4941}} privacy addressing and/or DHCPv6 {{RFC3315}}.
 This is current